jameszhyi/Cohere-Movie-Search/README.md

 Amazon SageMaker Studio provides a convenient platform to host the Streamlit web application.
 The following steps describes how to run the Streamlit app on Studio.
 Alternatively, you could also follow the same procedure to run the app on your laptop.

-- Open Studio and then open a new terminal.
+- Open Studio and then open a new system terminal.
 - Run the following commands on the terminal to clone the code repository for this post and install the Python packages needed by the application:
 ```
 git clone https://github.com/jameszhyi/Cohere-Movie-Search/